Harold Charles d'Aspremont Lynden: Involvement in the assassination of Patrice Lumumba

 In the early 21st century, writer Ludo De Witte found documents arguing that the Belgian authorities were involved in the assassination of Congolese Prime Minister Patrice Lumumba.
 Count d'Aspremont Lynden, who had been tasked with organising Katanga's secession, on 6 October 1960, sent a cable to Katanga saying that policy from now on would be the "definitive elimination of Patrice Lumumba".
 Lynden had also insisted on 15 January 1961, that an imprisoned Lumumba should be sent to Katanga.
 According to De Witte, this was essentially a death sentence for Lumumba.

+Personal life

+His daughter Catherine married Jean-Pierre Berghmans, an industrialist who was the head of the Lhoist group.
+He died in Natoye in 1967.